Experience the atmosphere at the Sawara Merchant Town Hotel NIPPONIA in the small Edo district of Hokuso, Chiba

 SHIPPOU" to open in March 2024

-The building is a former granary of the Ino Saburoemon family, which was built in the middle of the Edo period (1603-1868) and is now a rarity in Japan.
+The building is a former granary of the Ino Saburoemon family, which was built in the middle of the Edo period (1603-1868), and it is rare to find it left as a building nowadays.
 Located along the Ono River, near the Tadataka Bridge, guests can see boats crossing the Ono River from the second-floor bedroom.
-There are two guest rooms (Rooms 501 and 502, both with a capacity of 3 persons) with walls and bay windows that retain the atmosphere of the Edo period, a living room on the first floor, and a spacious bedroom on the second floor.
+There are two guest rooms (Rooms 501 and 502, both with a capacity of 3 persons) with walls and bay windows that retain their original Edo period style, a living room on the first floor, and a spacious bedroom on the second floor.

 SHIPPOU" building / Room 501

-The Sawara Shokecho Hotel NIPPONIA also offers a taste of Sawara culinary culture.
-The restaurant "LE UN," which reuses the sake cellar of a long-established brewery founded in the Edo period, condenses the traditions and food culture long preserved in Sawara into a single French dish.
-In Sawara the brewing industry has developed with sake, sake lees, miso, soy sauce, and other fermented foods made from high quality rice, and a commitment to locally grown ingredients and fermented foods has been refined.
+You can also taste the culinary culture of Sawara at the Sawara Shokecho Hotel NIPPONIA.
+The restaurant "LE UN," which reuses a sake cellar owned by a long-established brewery founded in the Edo period (1603-1868), offers a French menu that captures the traditions and culinary culture long preserved in Sawara.
+In Sawara, the brewing industry has developed, with sake, sake-kasu (sake lees), miso (soybean paste), and shoyu (soy sauce) made from high-quality rice, and the focus on locally produced ingredients and fermented foods has been refined.

 LE UN